fasterhorses-tech/website/README.md

 ## How does this work?

-There is a single index.pug file from which a lot of HTML whith crucial resources already embedded is loaded.
+There is a single `index.pug` file, from which a lot of HTML with crucial resources already embedded is generated via `index.js`.
 Since round trip times can be pretty bad on slow connections, we are inlining some things that are necessary to display the page directly.
 (Fonts, CSS and HTMX)

+This creates a single HTML file which is roughly 140kb unzipped.
+(Some less necessary resources are lazy loaded, like the logo and Alpine.js)

 General principles: